godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 Running the game
 ----------------

-To run the game, simply execute Godot within the project directory or subdirectory.
+To run the game, execute Godot within the project directory or with the project path as explained above.

 ::

     godot

+Note that passing in the ``project.godot`` file will always run the editor instead of running the game.

 When a specific scene needs to be tested, pass that scene to the command line.

 ::